kriskris-27/DEVORA/README.md

 ## 📖 Introduction
 **Devora** is a comprehensive Learning Management System (LMS) designed for students and instructors.
 It provides a modern, secure, and interactive platform for online learning, with built-in backend endpoints, strong authentication, and a scalable relational database backend.

-This project is currently **private**.
-Only approved members can contribute and raise PRs.

 ---